-- Natural Field Experiment - Conducted in an existing economic institution so subjects don't even know it is an experiment - ▶ (Why isn't this deception?
-Part of real life!) - Levine and Plott (1977) - ▶ Levine's flying club wants to design fair agenda - ▶ Plott suggested Levine to propose the agenda that would lead to his desired outcome - Later surveys elicited preferences - ▶ Back to the Lab: Levine and Plott (1978)
+- Natural Field Experiment

+- A experiment in an existing economic institution so that subjects don't even know they are part of an experiment ("Not" deception?
+It's "life"...)

+- Levine and Plott (1977)

+- Levine's flying club wants to design fair agenda

+- Plott suggested Levine to propose the agenda that would lead to his desired outcome

+- Later surveys elicited preferences

+- Back to the Lab: Levine and Plott (1978)